 Blue Zone Mediterranean Diet – Ingredients/Nutrition Including Vitamins, Minerals, Antioxidants, Protein, Fiber, Carbs, Fats/Oils, Spices, Hydration

-Involving a diverse array of up to 95% high-fiber, plant-based foods, the Blue Zone Mediterranean Diet takes advantage of clean, wild, organic, nutritional ingredients.
-Popular dishes incorporate properly processed and cooked, vitamin-and-mineral-infused vegetables.
+Involving a diverse array of up to 95% (for some, more) high-fiber, healthy, plant-based foods, the Blue Zone Mediterranean Diet takes advantage of clean, whole, wild, organic, nutritional ingredients.
+Popular dishes incorporate properly processed and cooked, vitamin-and-mineral-infused, nutrient-rich vegetables.
 Veggies like spinach, kale, and other leafy greens, peas, cauliflower, squash, beets, turnips, chard, collard greens, broccoli, tomatoes, potatoes, peppers, radish, avocado, carrots, garlic, onions, cucumber, sweet potatoes (yams), and the like.
 Adding to the cornucopia are vitamin, mineral, and antioxidant-rich mixed fruits.
 Blueberry, lemons, limes, papayas, pineapples, bananas, strawberry, oranges, raspberry, blackberry, cherry, apples, peaches, pears, coconut, and such are common.

 Commonplace spices and herbs include basil, turmeric, paprika, bay leaves, red pepper, sea salt, pepper, etc.